-It is interesting how the issues of violence and time relate in the distinction between reformist and revolutionary change, insofar as violence has been thought as a way of accelerating (or reducing) the pace of change.
-The “peace of reformism” can be thought to follow from a certain confidence that even if slowly, change will befall.
+It is interesting how the issues of violence and time relate to the distinction between reformist and revolutionary change, insofar as violence has been thought of as a way of accelerating (or reducing) the pace of change.
+The “peace of reformism” can be thought to follow from a certain confidence that even if slowly, change will occur.
 For the Bolsheviks, confronting a highly repressive and entrenched system, this confidence was unreasonable, and the destruction of the state apparatus was necessary to guarantee change.
-On the other end, the organized nonviolent actions of Gandhi and Martin Luther King eschewed violence in favor of stretching the temporal horizon of civil struggle, considering that change will come by the erosion of the ideas and values sustaining political authority.
-In contemporary “movement societies,” where protesting has become the conventional repertoire by which social movements ask democratic authorities to bring about change, violence is generally the domain of small groups that reject the pace and rules of democratic politics (Goldstone 2004).
+On the other end, the organized nonviolent actions of Gandhi and Martin Luther King Jr. eschewed violence in favor of stretching the temporal horizon of civil struggle, considering that change would come by the erosion of the ideas and values sustaining political authority.
+In contemporary “movement societies,” in which protesting has become the conventional repertoire by which social movements ask democratic authorities to bring about change, violence is generally the domain of small groups that reject the pace and rules of democratic politics (Goldstone 2004).

-It is then a curious feature of the mass protest movements appearing in the 2010s, digitally-enabled, more horizontal and less ideologically organized, such as the Occupy movement, anti-elite demonstrations, or anti-climate change groups such as Extinction Rebellion, that they appear to reject both the gradualism of institutionalized politics, demanding rapid change, but also the revolutionary intent of accelerating change through violence (Bennett 2012; Krastev 2014).
-While skeptical observers like Krastev believe this ambivalence risks turning social movements into fleeting and even irresponsible eruptions of civil energy—where “like elections, protests serve to keep revolutions, with its message of a radically different future, at an unbridgeable distance” (Ibid,.
-17)—more optimist ones such as Pierre Rosanvallon (2008) envision a new role for them, not as moral or revolutionary agents, but as “negative democracy” guardians that veto the direction and speed of change.
-Moreover, there is a growing concern regarding the unexpected effect of social media on patterns of social mobilization, political participation, and change.
-Initially hailed as a tool contributing to a more connected world community and positive peaceful change, its communicational affordances—decentralizing the production and spread of information while facilitating the formation of diffused social networks—are now seen as reinforcing populist logics and amplifying the resonance of simple, flatter, movement-like contentious frames, better mobilized by right-wing and nativist forces (Bennett, Segerberg, and Knüpfer 2018; Gerbaudo 2018).
-Whether the emergence of more populist but less revolutionary movements represents a positive development in terms of the prospects of peaceful change remains to be seen, though certainly something not envisioned by earlier internationalists.
+It is then a curious feature of the mass protest movements appearing in the 2010s, digitally enabled, more horizontal, and less ideologically organized, such as the Occupy movement, anti-elite demonstrations, or anti-climate-change groups such as Extinction Rebellion, that they seem to reject both the gradualism of institutionalized politics, demanding rapid change, and the revolutionary intent of accelerating change through violence (Bennett 2012; Krastev 2014).
+While skeptical observers like Krastev believe this ambivalence risks turning social movements into fleeting and even irresponsible eruptions of civil energy—in which “like elections, protests serve to keep revolutions, with its message of a radically different future, at an unbridgeable distance” (2014, 17)—more optimistic ones such as Rosanvallon (2008) envision a new role for them, not as moral or revolutionary agents but as “negative democracy” guardians who veto the direction and speed of change.
+Moreover, there is a growing concern regarding the unexpected effects of social media on patterns of social mobilization, political participation, and change.
+Initially hailed as a tool contributing to a more connected world community and positive peaceful change, social media’s communicational affordances—decentralizing the production and spread of information while facilitating the formation of diffused social networks—are now seen as reinforcing populist logics and amplifying the resonance of simple, flatter, movement-like contentious frames, better mobilized by right-wing and nativist forces (Bennett, Segerberg, and Knüpfer 2018; Gerbaudo 2018).
+Whether the emergence of more populist but less revolutionary movements represents a positive development in terms of the prospects of peaceful change remains to be seen, though it is certainly something not envisioned by earlier internationalists.

 Conclusion